Queen Elizabeth dies at 96, ending an era for Britain | Politics

 Queen Elizabeth, Britain's longest-reigning monarch, the nation's figurehead and a towering presence on the world stage for seven decades, died peacefully at her home in Scotland on Thursday aged 96.
 "The death of my beloved Mother, Her Majesty The Queen, is a moment of the greatest sadness for me and all members of my family," the new king, her eldest son Charles, said.

 Thousands gathered outside Buckingham Palace, in central London, and there was a stunned silence when the flag was lowered to half-mast.
 The crowd surged to the gates as the notice announcing the death of the only monarch most Britons have ever known was attached to the black iron gates.
-Royal officials said King Charles III Charles III and his wife Camilla and his wife Camilla, the Queen Consort https://www.reuters.com/world/uk/rottweiler-queen-consort-camillas-rise-shadow-diana-2022-09-08/, would remain at Balmoral Castle, where the queen died, before returning to London on Friday, when he is expected to address the nation and meet Prime Minister Liz Truss.
+Royal officials said King Charles III Charles III and his wife Camilla and his wife Camilla, the Queen Consort https://www.reuters.com/world/uk/rottweiler-queen-consort-camillas-rise-shadow-diana-2022-09-08, would remain at Balmoral before returning to London on Friday, when Charles is expected to address the nation and meet Prime Minister Liz Truss.
 Details of the funeral have not been confirmed.

-On Elizabeth's death https://www.reuters.com/world/uk/obituary-elizabeth-queen-who-moved-with-changing-world-2022-09-08/, Charles automatically became monarch https://tmsnrt.rs/3Nf5rHR of the United Kingdom and the head of state of 14 other realms including Australia, Canada and New Zealand.
-He is expected to visit all the nations of the United Kingdom in the coming days.
+On Elizabeth's death https://www.reuters.com/world/uk/obituary-elizabeth-queen-who-moved-with-changing-world-2022-09-08, Charles automatically became monarch https://tmsnrt.rs/3Nf5rHR of the United Kingdom and the head of state of 14 other realms including Australia, Canada and New Zealand.
 'HUGE SHOCK TO THE NATION'

 The queen, whose husband died last year, had been suffering from what Buckingham Palace had called "episodic mobility problems" since the end of last year, forcing her to withdraw from nearly all her public engagements.
 Her last official duty came only on Tuesday, when she appointed Truss prime minister - the 15th of her reign.